wiz0u/WTelegramClient/README.md

 Beyond the TL async methods, the Client class offers a few other methods to simplify the sending of files, medias or messages.

 This library works best with **.NET 5.0+** and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+)

+# Troubleshooting guide

+Here is a list of common issues and how to fix them so that your program work correctly:
+1) Are you using the Nuget package instead of the library source code?
+<br/>It is not recommended to copy/compile the source code of the library for a normal usage.
+<br/>When built in DEBUG mode, the source code connects to Telegram test servers.
+So you can either:
+    - **Recommended:** Use the [official Nuget package](https://www.nuget.org/packages/WTelegramClient) or the [private nuget feed of development builds](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&package=WTelegramClient&protocolType=NuGet)
+    - Build your code in RELEASE mode
+    - Modify your config callback to reply to "server_address" with the IP address of Telegram production servers (as found on your API development tools)

+2) After `ConnectAsync()`, are you calling `LoginUserIfNeeded()`?
+<br/>If you don't authenticate as a user (or bot), you have access to a very limited subset of Telegram APIs

+3) Did you use `await` with every Client methods?
+<br/>This library is completely Task-based and you should learn, understand and use the [asynchronous model of C# programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) before proceeding further.

+4) Are you keeping a live reference to the Client instance and dispose it only at the end of your program?
+<br/>If you create the instance in a submethod and don't store it somewhere permanent, it might be destroyed by the garbage collector at some point.
+So as long as the client must be running, make sure the reference is stored in a (static) field or somewhere appropriate.
+<br/>Also, as the Client class inherits `IDisposable`, remember to call `client.Dispose()` when your program ends (or exit a `using` scope).

+5) Is your program ending immediately instead of waiting for Updates?
+<br/>Your program must be running/waiting continuously in order for the background Task to receive and process the Updates.
+So make sure your main program doesn't end immediately.
+For a console program, this is typical done by waiting for a key or some close event.

+6) Is every Telegram API call rejected? (typically with an exception message like `AUTH_RESTART`)
+<br/>The user authentification might have failed at some point (or the user revoked the authorization).
+It is therefore necessary to go through the authentification again.
+This can be done by deleting the WTelegram.session file, or at runtime by calling `client.Reset()`

 # Development status
 The library is usable for most scenarios including (sequential or parallel) automated steps based on API requests/responses, or real-time monitoring of incoming Updates/messages.
 Secret chats have not been tested yet.